how i knew i had cervical cancer Unveiling My Shocking Journey

 3. Changes in Urination: I noticed changes in my urinary patterns, including increased frequency or urgency.
 These changes, although subtle, served as additional indicators that something was amiss.

-4. Abnormal Discharge: I also experienced unusual vaginal Discharge with an unpleasant odour or unique color.
-These changes in Discharge should never be ignored and warrant medical attention.
+4. Abnormal Discharge: I also experienced unusual vaginal discharge with an unpleasant odour or unique colour.
+These changes in discharge should never be ignored and warrant medical attention.

 Seeking Medical Help